 3.1.
-Preparation and Characterisation of TPU Filaments and Meshes Containing LFX
+Preparation and characterisation of TPU filaments and meshes containing LFX

 The extrusion of the TPU pellets containing the different LFX concentrations were used to produce smooth and flexible filaments of 2.85 mm in diameter (Figure 1A).
-The resulting materials contained different amounts of LFX ranging from 0.25% to 1% (w/w).
+The resulting materials contained different amounts of LFX ranging from 0.25 to 1% (w/w).
 All the filaments prepared using hot-melt extrusion showed the same translucent colour.
 No visible aggregates of drug were seen within the extruded materials.
-Considering that LFX is a white solid, this suggests that the antibiotic was mixed with the molten TPU within the extrusion process.
+Considering that LFX is a white solid this suggest that the antibiotic was mixed with the molten TPU within the extrusion process.
 Moreover, the results suggest that TPU and LFX can be mixed properly using a single screw extruder following the pellet coating method.
-Otherwise, more complicated equipment-such as a twin-screw extruder-will be required to mix the drug and the polymer properly.
+Otherwise, a more complicated equipment such as a twin-screw extruder will be required to mix the drug and the polymer properly.

 Figure 1.
-Microscopy image of the thermoplastic polyurethane (TPU) and levofloxacin (LFX)-loaded TPU filaments (A).
+Microscopy image of the TPU and LFX loaded TPU filaments (A).
 FTIR spectra of LFX, TPU and TPU containing 1% of LFX (B).
 TGA of TPU and TPU containing 1% LFX (C).

-FT-IR and TGA were used to try to establish if there was any interaction between TPU and LFX.
-The FT-IR spectra of the materials containing LFX showed the same peaks as the blank TPU (Figure 1B).
-The drug loadings selected for the present work were too low to be able to produce any changes in FT-IR spectra.
-However, TGA measurements (Figure 1C) show that when LFX was combined with TPU using hot melt extrusion, the resulting material presented different thermal degradation behaviour.
-Filaments containing LFX started to degrade at higher temperatures than the blank TPU filaments.
-In order to compare both materials, the onset temperatures (T{onset}) were measured.
-T{onset} denotes the temperature at which the weight loss begins (5% weight loss).
-The onset temperature for TPU was 280 °C, while the recorded onset temperature for TPU containing 1% of LFX was 303 °C. As mentioned before this temperature differences can be attributed to interactions between the TPU and the LFX.
+FT-IR and TGA were used to try to establish if there were any interaction between TPU and LFX.
+The FT-IR spectra of the materials containing LFX showed the same peaks that the blank TPU (Figure 1B).
+The drug loadings selected for the present work was too low to be able to produce any changes in FT-IR spectra.
+However, TGA measurements (Figure 1C) shows that when LFX was combined with TPU using hot melt extrusion the resulting material presented different thermal degradation behaviour.
+Filaments containing LFX started to degrade at higher temperatures than blank TPU filaments.
+In order to compare both materials, the onset temperatures (Tonset) were measured.
+Tonset denotes the temperature at which the weight loss begins (5% weight loss).
+The onset temperature for TPU was 280°C while the recorded onset temperature for TPU containing 1% of LFX was 303°C. As mentioned before this temperature differences can be attributed to interactions between the TPU and the LFX.